V12.6 – Mary Ormerod

 Mary Ormerod, in this triple-sized grave, gets a story page all of her own.
 Why?
 Because Mary is a unicorn in the graveyard, and because she is the quintessential “lost woman” in her family’s story.

 John and Esther Stansfield of Ewood Hall had eight children, three of whom were girls – Betty in 1793, Hannah in 1798, and Sarah in 1806.
 None of the three ever married.
 Given Mary’s date of birth of 1815, which doesn’t change throughout her life, we can rule Sarah out as the mother.
 So who is it going to be; Betty or Hannah?
-Either one is a contender, even with Hannah being on the slightly younger side.
+Either one could be a contender, even with Hannah being on the slightly younger side.
 17 years old isn’t too old to have a baby, after all!
 More curious, though, is the lack of a baptism record for Mary.
 That’s one way to hide a scandal from the public view…just don’t acknowledge the baby’s birth at all.
+But then, Betty Stansfield appears to be the only one of John and Esther’s children to never be baptised, so there are other explanations.
+Was Betty a bit of a rebel who worshipped somewhere else and resisted the group baptism at St. Mary’s that was held in 1806, when she would have been 13?
+If so then Mary was a staunch Anglican later, but never mind.
+Betty also died without a will or seemingly any estate to be administered, so we had to order the wills for every other siblings to see if we could find any hints, and everyone (including Hannah) called Mary their niece; so the mysterious Betty must have been her mother.

 Very few of the Stansfield siblings married in the end – only two of the brothers – and so Mary grew up at Ewood Hall surrounded by aunts and uncles (and a mother) and servants, most of whom we hope loved her very much.
 Uncle Ashton and his wife Mary moved to Harley Bank, and uncle William and his wife Ann moved to Haslingden, where Ann was from originally.
 In 1841 Mary had some younger company at Ewood with her cousin Esther but it was mostly adults around her.
-And, of course, her father William was a stone’s throw away with his wife and children, her half-siblings, but there’s no evidence of Mary having any contact with them.
-Her world was the Stansfield family.
+And, of course, her father William was over at Watty Place with his siblings, living his best bachelor life (he would later say that he had “two or three natural [illegitimate] childen”) and she had a good relationship with him by all accounts, but the Stansfields kept her close.
 Maybe when she met her future husband, James Haworth Wilson, she saw her future opening up…

 James’s story is partly told as part of the story of his family, but it’s worth retreading some of it now to explain Mary’s part in it.
-Whether they met here in Tod or when Mary was visiting her cousins in Haslingden, James’s hometown, is unknown – but in 1844 James applied for a marriage license and the pair were married at the parish church there.
-Interestingly, James was rebaptised into the Anglican church, presumably to make Mary’s family happy, but Mary wasn’t.
+Whether they met here in Tod or when Mary was visiting her cousins in Haslingden, James’s hometown, is unknown – but in the autumn of 1843 James applied for a marriage license and the pair were married at the parish church there in January 1844.
+Interestingly, James was rebaptised into the Anglican church a few months later, presumably to make Mary and her family happy, but Mary wasn’t.
 Or if she was, it wasn’t here, or anywhere else we could find.
-The mystery of which sister was her mother continues to deepen as a result.
 James was a chemist and druggist, and bright, and about to head down to Cambridge in a few months time to study at Queens College as a “pensioner”, ie. a self-funded scholar.
 If Mary thought she was about to go on an adventure, she was quite possibly very wrong.
 There’s no record of her being in Cambridge at any point during the next five years.
 There’s little evidence of James being there either, to be fair, apart from Cambridge’s matriculation records and a magistrates court case from 1846 where he was found to owe a woman names Mary Ann Shepherd over £7.
 He might have left her in Haslingden, or Todmorden, or sent her to Whitworth to live with his family even.
 The last one seems unlikely as the Wilsons were an unhealthy bunch themselves.
 The couple never had any children, and James came home to die in 1849 from follicular enteritis, and Mary went back to Todmorden to lick her wounds amongst her Stansfield family.

 Detail from 1851 Census